robhogan/react-native-store-view/README.md

   onPressButton() {
     StoreViewManager.loadProductWithParameters({
-      iTunesItemIdentifier: 364709193 //The only mandatory parameter is a numeric App Store ID.
+      iTunesItemIdentifier: 364709193 // The only mandatory parameter is a numeric App Store ID.
 This one is iBooks.
-      //, affiliateToken: 'string'
+      //, affiliateToken: 'string, optional, iOS 8.0+'
-      //, campaignToken: 'string'
+      //, campaignToken: 'string, optional, iOS 8.3+'
-      //, providerToken: 'string'
+      //, providerToken: 'string, optional, iOS 8.3+'
+      //, advertisingPartnerToken: 'string, optional, iOS 9.3+'
     })
       .then(() => {
         console.log('SKStoreProductViewController successfully loaded the product over the net, but is not yet displaying anything');